icinganalysis/icinganalysis.github.io/content/NACA-TN-2914.md

 just the ratio ke/kh, which was assumed to be 1.
 No assumption about laminar or turbulent flow is required, except in the selection of the recovery factor value.

+Note also that an impingement rate is not calculated.
+It is assumed that there is enough water to wet the entire surface.
+The is no partial surface wettedness as was considered in [NACA-TN-2799](NACA-TN-2799.md) [^4].

 The term tl/tcl... may be determined from a pressure coefficient, or a local Mach number: